Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

    - As an _example_ `cat generated/sw-spine-001.cfg` in the current terminal window
    - Scroll to the top of the output
    - Select the the configuration and `Ctrl+C` in Windows or `Cmd+C` in MacOS
-   - NOTE: Some configurations may require the configuration to be copy-and-pasted in sections
+   - Note: Some configurations may require the configuration to be copy-and-pasted in sections

 2. (`ncn-m#`) Log in to the switch.
 As an example: